You all know I’m a sour cherry hoarder.

 Cranberries are almost, if not quite, as soul-satisfying as my beloved sour cherries, bringing the sweetness and acidity I need in my life no matter the season.

 And I’ve got an ace in the hole.
 At this very moment, two Ziploc bags lie in wait in the back of my freezer, keeping two pounds of sour cherries in suspended animation for one reason: the second-greatest pie of all time.

-- 1 foolproof pie crust recipe (which makes 2 pie crusts)
+- 1 batch foolproof pie crust, which makes 2 pie dough rounds

 - 1/4 teaspoon kosher salt